GeunhwaJeong/haneul-new/doc/src/explore/tutorials.md

 ---
-title: End-to-End Tutorial: Set Up and Play TicTacToe on Haneul
+title: End-to-End Tutorial to Set Up and Play TicTacToe on Haneul
 ---

 In this tutorial, we demonstrate the end-to-end process for starting a